alexrenda/Omacs/design.md

   mail client or web browser.

 Omacs is intended to be an all inclusive text editor.
-As with other editors, the critical underlying data structure is the the text buffer, which stores the text being edited in the Omacs environment, and is written to the disk at the users command.
+As with other editors, the critical underlying data structure is the text buffer, which stores the text being edited in the Omacs environment, and is written to the disk at the users command.
 We intend to implement the buffer by making use of OCaml's exciting mutability